-- o Status: SB 15 passed in the Senate and was sent to the Assembly. - SB 150 (Nguyen) Personal Income Tax: Exclusion: Student Loan Debt.
+- o Position: Support - Status: SB 15 passed in the Senate and will be heard in the Assembly Committee on Higher Education. - SB 150 (Nguyen) Personal Income Tax: Exclusion: Student Loan Debt.
 SB 150 would amend the state personal income tax code to exclude from gross income in the amount of student loans that are forgiven for eligible students who were enrolled at Corinthian schools on or after January 1, 2015.
-Because SB 150 is a "tax levy" it does not have to meet the same deadlines as other measures, and, even though it has not been heard in Committee, it is still active for 2015. - Status: SB 150 was scheduled to be heard in the Senate Governance and Finance Committee on June 17, 2015 but was cancelled at the request of the author.
-The bill is not currently set for a hearing. - SB 425 (Hernandez) Concurrent Enrollment in Secondary School and Community College.
+Because SB 150 is a "tax levy" it does not have to meet the same deadlines as other measures, and, even though it has not been heard in Committee, it is still active for 2015. - o Position: Support - Status: SB 150 passed in the Senate Governance and Finance Committee and will be heard in the Senate Appropriations Committee. - SB 324 (Payley) Income Taxation: Savings Plans: ABLE Program.
+SB 324 modifies state tax law to conform to federal tax law regarding the California Achieving a Better Life Experience (ABLE) Act of 2014.
+SB 324 would ensure that ABLE account earnings and withdrawals for qualified expenses are not included in a student's income for state tax purposes.
+The bill also directs the State Treasurer to administer ABLE accounts on behalf of qualified Californians.
+ABLE account withdrawals would not be counted as income as long as funds are used to pay for qualified expenses and do not exceed the cost of qualified expenses.
+Consistent with the ABLE Act, SB 324 would impose a 10 percent tax on distributions that exceed qualified expenses.
+This bill would benefit disabled students attending community colleges and improve degree, certificate, and transfer completion by reducing education costs.
+In contrast to the existing state program for college savings accounts, called "ScholarShare" or "529 accounts," the ABLE Act significantly expands the definition of a qualified education expense.
+For example, students would be able to claim the following new items as qualified expenses: the full cost of housing and food, transportation; employment training and support; computers, assistive technology and personal support services; health prevention and wellness; financial management and administrative services; legal fees; oversight and monitoring; and funeral and burial services. - o Position: Support - o Status: SB 324 passed in the Senate and will be heard in the Assembly Revenue and Taxation Committee on July 13, 2015. - SB 425 (Hernandez) Concurrent Enrollment in Secondary School and Community College.
 SB 425 authorizes the Superintendent of Public Instruction (SPI) to provide state certification that allows regional occupational centers and programs, county offices of education, or adult schools that provide workforce training programs to continue participating in federal student financial assistance programs.
 SB 425 shares similarities to AB 907, and both amend Education Code Section 52344.7.
-SB 425 authorizes the SPI to decertify these entities if they are not in compliance with federal laws and regulations and adopt regulations regarding a student complaint process under the Uniform Complaint Procedures, as set forth in Title 5 of the California Code of Regulations.

-- o Position: Watch - o Status: SB 425 passed the Senate and was sent to the Assembly.
+SB 425 authorizes the SPI to decertify these entities if they are not in compliance with federal laws and regulations and adopt regulations regarding a student complaint process under the Uniform Complaint Procedures, as set forth in Title 5 of the California Code of Regulations. - o Position: Watch - o Status: SB 425 passed the Senate and was sent to the Assembly Committee on Higher Education.